 - Don’t Overfill Your Tank.
 It’s natural to want to fill your tank as much as you can.
 The more you fill it, the longer you can go before you need to re-fill it.
 But filling it all the way to the top may cause leakage.
 If you leave a small gap at the top of your tank, that air will serve as a sort of vacuum when you tighten it in place.
 Leave 5-10% of space there and you’ll be better off.

 - Easy Does It.
-Most people who make the switch to vapour will try treat their vapour device exactly like a cigarette.
+Most people who make the switch to e cigarettes will try treat their vapour device exactly like a cigarette.
 That could cause some issues and here’s why.
 If you want a lot of smoke, you take a sharp drag off a cigarette.
 With a vapour device, a sharp or strong pull could flood your atomizer with e-liquid.
 Too much of that, and you could experience some leaking.
 So easy does it with your drags!

 - Turn Up the Power.
 With the same notion as above, this tip is about flooding your atomizer.
 We know that can cause a leak, and another way to prevent it is by turning up the power.
 By increasing the power output of your atomizer, you’ll better be able to quickly turn e-liquid into vapour.
 Essentially, you’ll make sure that more of that e-liquid goes up in vapour and doesn’t flood your atomizer and leak.